Radiation levels near Japan's damaged Fukushima reactor hit two-year high

 Workers are injecting chemicals to harden the ground on the seaside of the Fukushima reactor buildings to prevent contaminated water from flowing out to the ocean.
 The pressure from pumping chemicals into the ground pushed some contaminated soil out into the port area, the spokesman said.

-Tepco also said Cesium-137 readings just outside the silt fence next to the No.2 reactor rose to 160 bq/litre, also above the regulatory limit and almost double the previous day's level.
+Tepco also said Cesium-137 readings just outside the silt fence next to the No.2 reactor rose to 160 bq/liter, also above the regulatory limit and almost double the previous day's level.

 The readings were taken right next to the Fukushima plant but hundreds of meters from the port entrance that connects to the Pacific Ocean.

-Radiation from water leaking from the facility is mostly confined to the harbour around the plant, officials have said.
+Radiation from water leaking from the facility is mostly confined to the harbor around the plant, officials have said.

-Last week, Tepco said 430 litres (113 gallons) of contaminated water had spilled out of a storage tank at Fukushima and probably flowed to the ocean.
+Last week, Tepco said 430 liters (113 gallons) of contaminated water had spilled out of a storage tank at Fukushima and probably flowed to the ocean.

 Cesium readings further out in the Pacific Ocean remain non-detectable and officials say there is no environmental threat to other countries as radiation will be diluted by the sea.

-In September, Prime Minister Shinzo Abe promised the International Olympic Committee that radioactive water problems at Fukushima were "under control" and any contamination is limited to the harbour next to the Fukushima plant.
+In September, Prime Minister Shinzo Abe promised the International Olympic Committee that radioactive water problems at Fukushima were "under control" and any contamination is limited to the harbor next to the Fukushima plant.

 Japan's Nuclear Regulation Authority last week ordered Tepco to draft in additional workers and report within a week on its measures to tackle the hazardous clean-up.